cyclr/docs/pages/v2/05-application-connectors/information/bigquery-information.md

 ### Create a Cycle

-*  To create a Cycle from the console:
+From the console:
   1. Select **Templates > Template Library**.
   2. Select **Create New Template**.
   3. Enter a template name.
   4. Select **Create**.

-*  To create a Cycle from an account:
+From an account:
   1. Select **Cycles**.
   2. Select **Design New Cycle**.
   3. Enter a Cycle name.